Valencia CF Femenino: History

 The club started to invest more in the women's section, signing internationals such as Mariajo Pons, Sara Monforte and Mari Paz Vilas, and the team moved to the top positions of the table.
 In the 2014–2015 season, Valencia made history by finishing the league in fourth position and qualifying for the 2015 Copa de la Reina final for the first time by defeating FC Barcelona 1–0 in the semifinal.
 Valencia could not take the cup, losing 2–1 in the final to Sporting de Huelva.

 The following season, Cristian Toro's team would maintain the base of the previous year and the team again finished fourth, which allowed it to qualify for the Copa de la Reina.
 In this competition, Valencia beat UDG Tenerife 3–0 in the quarterfinals, but this could not be repeated when in the semifinals Atlético Madrid beat the black and white team 2–1 after extra time.

 The 2016–2017 Primera División season became the best in the club's history to date.
 The 68 points achieved by the team, were close to securing UEFA Women's Champions League qualification for the first time.
 Ultimately they finished third.
 In the 2017 Copa de la Reina they initially faced Athletic Club.
 They won 3–1, with a double by Mari Paz Vilas and goal by Estefanía Banini.
 In the semifinal they fell to a 2–1 defeat by FC Barcelona.

 The 2017–2018 Primera División saw a change on Valencia's bench.
 Cristian Toro left after five and a half years and Jesus Oliva replaced him.
 The team finished fifth in the leaderboard with 50 points.
 In the Copa de la Reina they were eliminated in the quarterfinals by Atlético Madrid.
 The club entrusted the position of coach to Óscar Suárez for the 2018–2019 Primera División.
 The team failed to match the numbers of the previous year and Suarez was sacked, with Carol Miranda ending the season.
 The club signed Irene Ferreras in June 2019 to start a new project.
 The negative results harvested (15 points out of 54 possible) ended with the dismissal of the coach in February 2020.
 Just as in the previous season Carol Miranda took over provisionally waiting to find a substitute.

+In the 2024–25 season, they were relegated to Primera Federación for the first time since 2007.